We’re Hiring!

 Qualifications

-An ideal candidate for Managing Senior Consultant will have most or all of the following:
+An ideal candidate for Consultant III will have most or all of the following:

-• Energy Policy Expertise: At least 8 years of experience in clean energy policy.
+Energy Policy Expertise: At least 6 years of experience in clean energy policy with broad and nuanced understanding of national and/or state-level clean energy goals, policies, barriers, and opportunities.
 Areas of expertise may include building decarbonization, building performance and appliance standards, energy efficiency and demand-side resources, rate design, integrated resource planning, energy markets, ratepayer-funded programs, affordability, and utility regulatory processes—particularly in California.
 Ability to translate policy and technical requirements into strategy and advocacy guidance for client partners.
+Demonstrated track record of ability to work independently and on teams to deliver high quality written research and analysis.
+Utility regulatory advocacy experience is a plus.
+A writing sample will be required from top candidates.

-• Facilitation Experience: Strong facilitation skills and demonstrated experience, especially in energy justice contexts.
-Experience navigating different formats (in-person, virtual, hybrid) and making policy conversations more inclusive.
+Facilitation Experience: Strong facilitation skills and demonstrated experience, especially in energy justice contexts.
+Able to balance input and meeting space among diverse stakeholder groups with varying and sometimes conflicting perspectives and address sensitive or complicated topics effectively and empathetically.
+Experience navigating power differentials, different formats (in-person, virtual, hybrid), real-time synthesis of complex topics to support group understanding, and making policy conversations more inclusive.
 Experience with multi-month to years-long engagements with both community-based and mainstream policy organizations is a plus.

 Compensation & Benefits

-Please note: Given the leadership importance of this role, we may consider a temporary-to-permanent transition period in consultation with the selected candidate.
+Please note: We may consider a temporary-to-permanent transition period in consultation with the selected candidate.

 How to Apply